Medical Policy: 02.01.32

 Original Effective Date: August 2007

-Reviewed: January 2016
+Reviewed: January 2017

-Revised: January 2016
+Revised: January 2017

+Autologous platelet derived growth factors (platelet rich plasma (PRP)) utilize an increased concentration of platelets.
 Platelets are small fragments that circulate in the blood.
 They are formed from fragmentation of precursor cells called megakaryocytes, and they have natural lifespan of approximately one week.
 In response to an acute injury, the body usually produces blood clots.
 During the formation of blood clots, platelets release their contents (a process referred to as degranulation).
 Platelets are rich in assorted cytokines (chemicals that attract specific cells) and growth factors such as platelet-derived growth factor and transforming growth factor beta, among many others.
 The growth factors and cytokines released by platelets as the clot forms assist the body in repairing the damage.
 The fibrin formed during the clotting process acts as a scaffold for wound healing.

 Autologous platelet concentrate suspended in plasma, also known as platelet-rich plasma (PRP), is prepared from whole blood collected from the patient using a standard peripheral vein puncture procedure followed by simple centrifuge or filtration techniques that remove most of the larger cells (white and red blood cells) and the majority of the fluid, and concentrate the platelets in a small volume of plasma (the liquid component of the blood).
 The concentration of platelets and, thereby, the concentration of growth factors can be 5 to 10 times greater or richer than usual.
 Many different methods exist for preparing PRP.